 While there are innumerable online tools available to those interested in the industry, knowing how to get started can be daunting for many.
 As we detailed in the article, there are important details to remember when finding homes, motivated sellers, buyers, and investors, and creating a situation that’s beneficial to all parties.

-According to the Freedom of Information Act (FOIA), citizens are able to access homes that are in probate.
+According to the Freedom of Information Act (FOIA), citizens can access homes that are in probate.
 Probate is a “formal legal process that gives recognition to a will and appoints the executor or personal representative who will administer the estate and distribute assets to the intended beneficiaries” according to the American Bar Association.

 Homes in probate can often be great options for those wishing to wholesale.
 Between 70-80% of houses that are in probate end up being sold within a year-and-a-half, which is an astonishing statistic, as other tactics do not have that same success rate.
 Additionally, probate properties, because of the nature of this part of the real estate market, are often previously owned outright or have acquired enough equity to create significant financial gain for all parties involved.